ljouon/ioBroker.visionary-ui/README.md

 ### 📚 Prerequisites

-* **ioBroker Installation**: Visionary-UI is an adapter for ioBroker.
-Ensure you have ioBroker installed and running.
+* **ioBroker Installation**: Visionary-UI is an adapter for the ioBroker smart home system.
+Ensure you have ioBroker up and running to be able to use this ui adapter.

 ### ⚙️ Configuration

-* **Enum Definitions**: Use the ioBroker feature to define the enums "rooms" and "functions".
-These are crucial for the automatic detection of states in the Visionary-UI.
+* **Enum Definitions**: Use the enum definition feature of ioBroker to define enums for "rooms" and "functions".
+These two aspects are crucial for automatic detection of states in Visionary-UI.
 * **State Mapping**: Visionary-UI operates on the state level of the ioBroker hierarchy.
-Map the states you wish to monitor or control to at least one "room" and one "function".
-For instance, map a lightbulb in the living room to the enum "living room" and the function "light".
+Map the corresponding states of a device to at least one "room" and one "function".
+For instance, map a light bulb in the living room to the enum "living room" and the function "light".
-* **Enum Levels**: Currently, enums can be organized into two levels (parent, child).
+* **Enum Levels**: Currently, only two levels (parent, child) are supported for the organisation of device states in these enums.
 Deeper nesting is not yet supported.

 **Rooms**